 Between 2002 and 2004, Thomas worked at the French space agency, CNES, as a research engineer on space mission autonomy.
-He also carried out various studies on future European ground segment design and European space technology harmonisation.
-From late 2002, he was a representative of CNES at the Consultative Committee for Space Data Systems, working with international space agencies.
+He also carried out studies on future European ground segment design and European space technology harmonisation.
+From late 2002, he was a CNES representative at the Consultative Committee for Space Data Systems, working on cross-support between international space agencies.

-Thomas has a private pilot’s licence and was selected in 2004 for Air France’s flight training programme.
-He went on to become a commercial pilot for the French airline, where he started flying the Airbus A320 in 2006.
-After having logged more than 2000 hours flying on commercial airliners, he became a type rating instructor on the A320 and a Crew Resource Management instructor.
+An avid private pilot in his spare time, Thomas was selected in 2004 for Air France’s flight training programme.
+He went on to become a commercial pilot for the airline, where he started flying the Airbus A320 in 2006.
+Having logged more than 2300 flight hours on commercial airliners, he became a type rating instructor on the A320 and a Crew Resource Management instructor.

 Thomas was selected as an ESA astronaut in May 2009.
 He joined ESA in September 2009 and completed basic training in November 2010.
-Among other duties, he is training for his Eurocom certification, which will allow him to communicate with astronauts during spaceflights from the mission control centre.
+After graduation, he worked as a Eurocom, communicating with astronauts during spaceflights from the mission control centre.
 He was also in charge of future projects at the European Astronaut Centre, including initiating cooperation with new partners such as China.